mcgourthynatwit/ZIG_ML/readme.md

 # ZigML: Data Analysis and Machine Learning in Zig

-A performant and memory efficient data analysis and machine learning library written in Zig.
+A performant and memory-efficient data analysis and machine learning library written in Zig.

 ## Features
 ### Table Operations
 - CSV reading
 - Dataframe object
-- DataFrame Filter
+- DataFrame filtering
-- DataFrame to Tensor for ML
+- DataFrame to Tensor for machine learning

 ### Machine Learning
 - Linear Models